What is a Qualified Sick Pay Plan?

 A QSPP Funded with Disability Insurance Offers Strategic Business Advantages

-Attractive policy options can also help to shape the most attractive benefits package suitable for your business and your employees (i.e. additional monthly benefit rider, partial disability benefit rider, social insurance substitute rider).
-Guardian’s disability insurance policy can come with up to thirteen different and currently available riders.
+Attractive policy options can also help to shape the most suitable and attractive benefits package for your business and your employees (i.e. partial disability benefit rider, social insurance substitute rider).
+A Guardian disability insurance policy can come with up to 13 different and currently available riders.